somedatapacket/docs.humio.com/content/dashboards/sharing-dashboards.md

 ---
-title: ""
+title: "Sharing Dashboards"
 aliases: ["/shared-dashboards", "/wall-monitors", "/ref/dashboards/sharing"]
+menuTitle: Wall Monitor Dashboards
 ---

-If you want to put a dashboard up on a wall monitor or grant read-only to widgets or entire dashboard publiclly or to a limited group you can use Humio's "Shared Secret URLs" feature.
+If you want to put a dashboard up on a wall monitor or grant read-only access to individual widgets or entire dashboard publically or to a limited group you can use Humio's "Shared Secret URLs" feature.

 A shared secret URL is a URL containing a special authentication token that grants read-only access to anyone that has the link.